Discord Bot Commands You Can Build

 - • Remove on unreact: Auto-remove role when reaction removed

-Ticket System Builder
+Ticket System Template

 Create a support ticket system where users can open private channels.